hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Create CredentialRequest from CredentialOffer **Holder**

-After starting the Prism Agent, the holder needs to listen for new messages and respond to any CredentialOffer with a CredentialRequest, as follows:
+After starting the PRISM Cloud Agent, the holder needs to listen for new messages and respond to any CredentialOffer with a CredentialRequest, as follows:

 <Tabs>
 <TabItem value="js" label="Typescript">